Clackamas Community College

 4 credits, Winter

-Explores the human form in traditional and contemporary techniques and concepts.
-Use of clay, armatures, combining mediums, flexible molds and other sculpture media will be explored.
-Concepts of aesthetics in formal composition will be explored through projects, lectures, and critiques.
+Explores the human form using traditional and contemporary sculpture techniques and concepts.
+Use of clay, armatures and other sculpture media will be explored.
+Sculptural design, concepts and craftsmanship will be explored through projects, lectures, and critiques.
+Students will work from direct observation and source materials (nude and abstract).
 The human figure and other life forms in the history of sculpture will be examined.

 ART-293 Sculpture (Metal Emphasis)